-The Corporation sold 32% and 21% of its products to two clients in the industrial market and sold 20% and 10% of its products to two clients in the entertainment market during the fiscal year ended March 31, 2015.
+The Corporation sold 13% of its products to one client in the entertainment market and sold 16% of its products to one client in the simulation and training market during the fiscal year ended March 31, 2016.
 These customers will remain significant in the coming fiscal years.
 If these customers were to reduce, postpone or discontinue current or planned purchases of the Corporation's products, such a change could adversely affect the Corporation's activities, revenues, financial position and operating results.